lmuzinic/advent-of-code-2017/NOTES.md

 ## Day 5
 This was relatively easy, glad to be doing it in a language that supports directly addressing each element.

+## Day 6
+Mentioning few gotchas for both puzzles as they are based on same code.
+Storing string representation of state and counting occurrences made loop condition much simpler.
+Circular motion achieved by `$location = ++$location % $totalMemoryBanks`;